Preserve the US interchangeable standard that has helped drive physician and patient confidence in biosimilars

 Abstract:

-The US FDA proposed eliminating the distinction between biosimilars and interchangeable biosimilars, aiming to align with European policy and enhance biosimilar uptake.
-However, this move is misguided, as biosimilars differ from generics and require individualized treatment plans.
+The US Food and Drug Administration (FDA) proposed eliminating the distinction between biosimilars and interchangeable biosimilars with the stated aim of aligning with European policy and enhance biosimilar uptake.
+However, this move is misguided as it would result in widespread generic-style automatic substitution at the pharmacy level; which is rare in Europe.
 Physician confidence in biosimilars remains high, and the interchangeable standard has effectively built trust.
-Additionally, biosimilar uptake is influenced by formulary design, not interchangeability.
+Additionally, biosimilar uptake is primarily influenced by formulary design, not interchangeability.
 Targeting pharmacy benefit managers practices could better support biosimilar adoption.

 With biosimilar uptake and physician confidence increasing, Congress should reject calls to eliminate interchangeable standard